opencadc/wcs/cadc-wcs/README.md

 against that version of `WCSLib`, copy the `libwcsLibJNI.so` to `src/main/resources/libwcsLibJNI.<version>.so` and add it to the array in `WCSLib.java`.
 To remove support, delete the `src/main/resources/libwcsLibJNI.<version>.so` file from both the `src/main/resources` directory and the `WCSLib.java` file.

+The src tree now contains a build of libwcsLibJNI.7 for OS-X. This is expected to be useful to make life easier for developers working on code that uses this library and is known to work on 10.x and 11.x (at least).

 ## Building & Testing